Fanteria/nvim-config/README.md

 2. Restart Neovim to automatically install new language.
 3. After successfully installing the additional spell check language, revert the changes in the `nvim-tree.lua` configuration file.
 4. Again restart Neovim.
+5. Run `checkhealth` command and check if there is some errors.
+TODO

 ## Plugins